top of page

 • What an ideal, “magic wand” solution would look like

-We also asked tradespeople about:
+I also asked tradespeople about:

 • The kinds of jobs they prioritise